Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 SAUTERNES & BARSAC

-d'Yquem had freshness, multiple aromas, depth, sophisticated touch, astonishing intensity, depth and balance.
-Almost as breathtaking as in 2009 vintage.
+d'Yquem had a freshness, multiple aromas, depth, sophisticated touch, astonishing intensity, depth, and balance.
+Almost as breathtaking as in the 2009 vintage.
 98-100p.

 Climens was tasted as usual from different barrels and blends.
-According to Berenice Lurton, 2010 had more structure, depth and length than 2009.
-I agree and I found botrytised flavors more pure, higher residual sugar, better balance and much better acidity than in 2009.
+According to Berenice Lurton, 2010 had more structure, depth, and length than 2009.
+I agree, and I found botrytised flavors pure, with higher residual sugar, better balance, and much better acidity than in 2009.
 For sure, it'll be otherworldy Climens 2010.
 98-99p.

-Raymond Lafon appeared as very sophisticated wine, rich, exquisite balance, grapefruit flavor very obvious, big depth and smoothly honeyed finish.
-Wonderful wine.96-98p.
+Raymond Lafon appeared as a very sophisticated wine, rich, exquisite balance, with grapefruit flavor very present, big depth, and honeyed finish.
+Wonderful wine.
+96-98p.

-De Fargues had extremely intense nose of grapefruit, acacia honey and apricot, strong and full-bodied palate, excellent acidity and balance.
-Tasted both at UGC and at the property.
-Marvellous wine.
+De Fargues had an intense nose of grapefruit, acacia honey, and apricot, a strong and full-bodied palate, excellent acidity, and balance.
+I tasted it both at UGC and the property.
+Marvelous wine.
 96p.

-Lafaurie Peyraguey was as impressive as de Fargues, with great depth, lot of sweetness and long, long lingering aftertaste.
+Lafaurie Peyraguey was as impressive as de Fargues, with great depth, a lot of sweetness, and a long lingering aftertaste.
 Simply stunning wine.
 95-96p.

-Nairac offered a big range ofbotrytised flavors like grapefruit, lemon peel, pineapple and pear.
-Distinguished and long on the palate with great sweetness, acidity and graceful aftertaste.
+Nairac offered a wide range of botrytised flavors like grapefruit, lemon peel, pineapple, and pear.
+It was distinguished and long on the palate with great sweetness, acidity, and graceful aftertaste.
 Very precise and thoughtful winemaking.
 Exquisite effort.
 95p.

-De Malle came up with a wonderfully crafted wine nose, offering wide range of flavors like pineaaple, acacia and pear.
-Powerful and intense on the palate, excellent acidity and balance, with long honeyed aftertaste.
+De Malle created a wonderfully crafted wine nose, offering many flavors like pineapple, acacia, and pear.
+Powerful and intense on the palate, with excellent acidity and balance, with a long honeyed aftertaste.
 Great style and great winemaking.
 94-95p.

-de Myrat resembled a lot of de Malle with same multiple flavors, excellent acidity in perfect marriage with sweetness and honeyed aftertaste, but slightly less concentrated.
+de Myrat resembled a lot of de Malle with the same multiple flavors, excellent acidity in a perfect marriage with sweetness and honeyed aftertaste, but slightly less concentrated.
 94p.

-Clos Haut Peyraguey had plenty of botrytised flavors, like pineapple, candied orange and lemon peel, strong structure, superb balance and long honeyed finish.
+Clos Haut Peyraguey had plenty of botrytised flavors, like pineapple, candied orange, and lemon peel, strong structure, superb balance, and a long honeyed finish.
 Formidable wine.
 93-94p.
 Doisy Vedrines made as impressive wine as Clos Haut Peyraguey.
 93-94p.

-Rieussec tasted quite backward but had all the ingredients necessary for great future.
+Rieussec tasted backward but had all the ingredients necessary for a great future.
 92+p.

-Coutet and Doisy Daene offered intense flavor of acacia honey, orange peel and pear, great combination of sweetness and acidity, superb concentration of candied fruits on the palate and smooth finish.
+Coutet and Doisy Daene offered an intense flavor of acacia honey, orange peel, and pear, a great combination of sweetness and acidity, a superb concentration of candied fruits on the palate, and a smooth finish.
 Fine quality and well-deserved 92p.
-Guiraud and La Tour Blanche followed in same track.
+Guiraud and La Tour Blanche followed on the same track.
 92p.

-D*Arche, Broustet, Filhot and Rabaud Promis made almost as impressive performance as Caillou, just slightly less intense and less concentrated.
+D*Arche, Broustet, Filhot, and Rabaud Promis made almost as impressive performance as Caillou, just slightly less intense and less concentrated.
 91p.
-Bastor Lamontagne, Romer du Hayot and Suau showed pretty much as tastefully and impressive as aforementioned quartet.
+Bastor Lamontagne, Romer du Hayot and Suau showed pretty much as tastefully and impressive as quartet mentioned above.
 91p

 Suduiraut tasted closed and wasn't ready to show its qualities.
 My rating may be too conservative.
 91p.

-Lamothe and Lamothe Guignard gave very fine performance with pretty fine intensity of flavours, fine interplay between acidity and fruit.
+Lamothe and Lamothe Guignard gave a very fine performance with a pretty fine intensity of flavors fine interplay between acidity and fruit.
 Well-made wines.
 90p.

 PÉSSAC-LÉOGNAN